doc-ai/tensorio-tensorflow-ios/README.md

 ## Notes

-Based on doc.ai's [tensorflow-ios-framework](https://github.com/doc-ai/tensorflow-ios-framework).
-This framework vends all the headers required to use TensorFlow in your project as well as the following static libraries:
+Based on doc.ai's [tensorflow-ios-framework](https://github.com/doc-ai/tensorflow-ios-framework), this pod vends all the headers required to use TensorFlow in your project as well as the following static libraries:

 - [tensorflow.a](https://storage.googleapis.com/tensorio-build/tensorflow)
 - [libprotobuf.a](https://storage.googleapis.com/tensorio-build/libprotobuf)